schemapress/Schema/readme.txt

 4. Google Structured Data Testing Tool.

 == Changelog ==

+= 1.6.5 =
+* Fixed empty array output on front page when set Yoast SEO output to true.
+* Cleaned comments in code files and corrected a couple of typos.

 = 1.6.4 =
 * Removed Yoast SEO plugin check, now it is done via the plugin settings.